-9.8 TRAINER PAY
+9.10 TRAINER PAY

 Trainer Pay only applies when a supervisor has authorized the pay premium and is only intended to be for work that is outside of the scope of the employee's regularly scheduled duties.
-Employees assigned and scheduled to train or retrain an existing employee shall be paid an amount equal to three percent (3%) of their base for each hour worked as a trainer up to ten (10) consecutive working days.
-Thereafter the employee will be compensated trainer pay for the entire month.
+Employees assigned and scheduled to train or retrain an existing employee shall be paid an amount equal to three percent (3%) of their base for each pay period.
 Trainer pay does not apply to orientations, tours, or working with interns.

-9.9 RECLASSIFICATION
+9.11 RECLASSIFICATION